ahong89/lumaa-spring-2025-swe/README.md

 - run: ```CREATE DATABASE DB_NAME;``` (DB_NAME can be whatever db name)
 2. Configure .env
-- Backend .env (/backend/.env) should look like (substitute the username, password and created db name) Note that the value of JWT_SECRET is not important for the purposes of testing You can either configure creating a user or can use the admin username and password
+- Backend .env (/backend/.env) should look like (substitute the username, password and created db name) Note that the value of JWT_SECRET is not important for the purposes of testing.
+You can either configure creating a user or can use the admin username and password.
 ```
 DB_URL="postgres://<DB_USERNAME>:<DB_PASSWORD>@localhost:5432/<DB_NAME>"
 JWT_SECRET=RANDOMSTRINGFORJWT